 “Once jurisdiction is challenged, the court cannot proceed when it clearly appears that the court lacks jurisdiction, the court has no authority to reach merits, but, rather, should dismiss the action.”
 Melo v.
 US, 505 F2d 1026.

 “The law requires proof of jurisdiction to appear on the record of the administrative agency and all administrative proceedings.”
 Hagans v.
 Lavine, 415 U. S. 533.

 Possible script outline:

-(By the way, write a simple NOTICE on paper – it’s always better to appear on paper because your “words can be used against you”).
+(By the way, write a simple NOTICE on paper – it’s always better to appear on paper first because your “words can be used against you”).
 Scripts or wording on paper.

 Are we on the record?
 I don’t say anything further until we are.

-Me, I am a man.
+You are effectively saying, I am a man.
 I am competent.
 However, I do not “understand” any of the codes or statutes being expressed in this charge.
 I am here under duress.
 I do not consent to this matter.

-If I am here at all, I am here in special appearance to challenge jurisdiction and to have this matter dismissed.
+If I am here at all, I am here in special appearance only to challenge jurisdiction and to have this matter dismissed.
 I believe this court lacks a jurisdiction.
 I want to see the supposed jurisdiction duly placed into evidence.

 1. Can this court move on facts not in evidence?